morrisx28/quadruped-robot/README.md

 ROS_quadruped_control.py

-## Here are some video clip and images show how it works in Gazebo in real world ##
+## Here are some video clip and images show how it works in Gazebo and real world ##

 Youtube link: